ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I learned about conditional statements and created a mini if else quiz.

+### Day 14: 02 September 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I learned about Comparison Operators in the 'JavaScript Basics' Course on Treehouse.
+I learned about the differences between them all, as well as which ones are best to use and when.